zlounsberry/ZacharyLounsberry/science.md

 ---
 layout: page
 bigimg:
-  - "/img/pride_tips.png" : "Rainbow tips!!"
+  - "/img/pride_tips.png"
 ---

 # Science!

-## Here are some of the sciences I make
+### I don't publish much these days because I am in more of a technical role than before, so here is some of what I am up to:

-Bioinformatics!
+## Bioinformatics!

-- Genome stuff

-DataViz!

-- Dataviz examples

-### Other stuff!
+### As a Bioinformatics Programmer 3, sometimes I get to do bioinformatics

+#### Streamlining variant discovery on a high-performance computing cluster

+## Automation!